 You can target by a consumer’s interests, such as cars, sports, fashion, or even sportscar fashion.
 You can target by affinity, which are people who have a strong interest in topics related to your brand.
-Lastly, you can target in-market audiences, which comprise consumers known to be actively searching for products or services like yours.
+Lastly, you can target in-market audiences, which comprise consumers known to be actively searching for services or services like yours.

 Content Targeting on YouTube

 Content targeting is a form of targeting that allows marketers to target based on content.
 This kind of targeting has some of the highest ROI.
 It consists of three types: placement targeting, topic targeting, and keyword targeting.

 The first kind of content targeting is placement targeting.
 Placement targeting is exactly what it sounds like.
 It allows you to run your video ad in specific places.
 This means you can target people watching a specific YouTube channel or even a specific YouTube video.
 On the Google Display Network, you can also target websites, specific pages on a website, or an application.
 These options allow you to get very granular with what content your content shows up against.

 59% of successful video marketers rely on video placement targeting, making it the most effective way to do content targeting.
 A study by Brite Content found that companies using placement targeting are twice as likely to have positive experiences with their YouTube marketing efforts than companies that don’t.

 The second kind of content targeting is topic-based targeting.
 This is similar to audience targeting, but the difference is that you’re targeting viewers based on a topic rather than on audience characteristics or interests.
 If want to target people interested in travel, for instance, you can have YouTube serve your ad in front of travel-related videos.
 This works both on YouTube and on their Display Network, so the ad could also run on travel websites using the Display Network for their video ads.